janusha95/composite-project-2-UX-design/README.md

 The image changes automatically occurs for every 'x' time interval.

 ## - Simulate infinite content:
-As you will reach the bottom of the page you will observe that it loads the content.
+As you will reach the bottom of the page you will observe that it loads the  new content certain number of times.

 The main websites which we have used are: